wp-plugins/wordpress-plugin-for-simple-google-adsense-insertion/readme.txt

 The method for displaying ads changed in version 1.2.
 The old style will continue to work in this version, but it highly suggested that you update all the adcode in your content to the new method.

-An easy way to do this would be to install the find/replace plugin (http://wordpress.org/extend/plugins/search-and-replace/) and update all your old tags.
-E.g. Find <!-- wp_ad_camp_1 --> and replace it with [wp_ad_camp_1].
+An easy way to do this would be to install the find/replace plugin (https://wordpress.org/extend/plugins/search-and-replace/) and update all your old tags.
+Example: Find <!-- wp_ad_camp_1 --> and replace it with [wp_ad_camp_1].

 == Screenshots ==

-1. Check out this Plugin in action at http://www.tipsandtricks-hq.com
+1. Check out this Plugin in action at https://www.tipsandtricks-hq.com

 == Changelog ==